naturalis/cl-provision/README.md

 - We are setting all switches in sets of maximum 4
 - All uplinks/downlinks/pairs will use active-active mlag.

+# Setup
+- Clone this repo and:
+* Setup the OOB-Server
+* Setup the ansible playbook on the OOB-Server

 # Diagram
 The following diagram is the basis for the virtual environment.
 This can also be used to be a template for the physical environment.